Vossem-Rajput/Discord-Tagger---Raid-Tool/README.md

 How to use?
 For Normal Users: Run the .exe file in the folder.
-For Advanced users: Type `pip install pyinstaller` in your Command Prompt and run the .py file!
+For Advanced users: Type `pip install pyinstaller` and `pip install pyautogui` in your Command Prompt and run the .py file!

 This is my first every project in Python and I'll introduce it's more versions too!